cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 If lengthy, this should be a separate document placed as HTML into the `docs/` folder.
 For more inforation see `documentation`

 # License
-Mention which LICENSE the code uses.
-For more information about licensing see later.
+Mention which LICENSE the code uses and refer to the LICENSE file.
+For more information about licensing later.

 # Authors/Credit
 Reykjavik University